Kane County, Utah

 Kane County is a county in the U.S. state of Utah.
 As of the 2020 United States census, the population was 7,667.
 Its county seat and largest city is Kanab.

 History

 The county was created on January 16, 1864, by the old federal Utah Territory (1850–1896) territorial legislature, with areas partitioned off from earlier Washington County.
 It was named for Col. Thomas L. Kane (1822–1883), a friend of the Latter Day Saint (Mormons) settlers when they first arrived westward, led by patriarch Brigham Young (1801–1877), in the 1840s and 1850s.
 The county boundary was readjusted later, first in 1869, when a portion was returned back to Washington County; second in 1880, when San Juan County was partitioned off and created; and third, in 1883, when additional portions were partitioned from Kane and added to Iron and back to Washington counties.
+The latter of those partitions resulted the transfer of county seat from Toquerville to Kanab.

 Geography

 Kane County lies on the south line of the state of Utah.
 Its south border abuts the northern border of the state of Arizona.
 The Colorado River, reformed as Lake Powell, forms its eastern border.
 Grand Staircase–Escalante National Monument covers much of the county.
 A rugged and inhospitable country of deserts, mountains, and cliffs make up the terrain, with breathtaking scenery in every area.
 Parts of Bryce Canyon National Park and Zion National Park extend into the northern and western portions of the county.
 The eastern part of the county is part of the Glen Canyon National Recreation Area.
 The county has a total area of 4109 sqmi, of which 3990 sqmi is land and 118 sqmi (2.9%) is water.